zcash/zips/zip-####.rst

 (e.g., election systems) or entities (for governance or development) for its execution; but it should strive to support and use these once they are built.

-Comply with legal, regulatory, and taxation constraints in pertinent jurisdictions.
+New Dev Fund recipients should comply with legal, regulatory, and taxation constraints in pertinent jurisdictions.

 Non-requirements